 Healthy Families is supported by the Children’s Trust of Massachusetts.

 If you’re a first-time mom or dad age 20 or under and you are either pregnant for the first time or your first child is less than 1 year old when you contact us, you are eligible to participate in Healthy Families.
 You can participate in the program until your child turns 3.

-You can fill out the form on the Talk to Us! form below or call one of the following phone numbers:
+You can fill out the Talk to Us! form below or call one of the following phone numbers:

 Greater New Bedford Area: 508-997-1570